simoninireland/introduction-to-epidemics/src/conclusion.md

 sponsorship, and access to techniques and tools that are out of reach of the amateur.
 Nothing could be further from the truth.

-Science, as practiced by real scientists, is largely just an exercise of their curiosity that's conducted within a framework -- the *scientific method* -- that has evolved over the years to help stop us misleading ourselves.
+Science, as practiced by real scientists, is largely just an exerciseb *scientific method* -- that has evolved over the years to help stop us misleading ourselves.
 The framework isn't a barrier to entry into science; rather, it's a guide to help identify simple truth within a